KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

 [kamran@kworkhorse simpleapp.demo.wbitt.com]$
 ```

-### Deploy the application:
+### Setup the PHP application's deployment:

-Here is the deployment.yaml file for the same simpleapp, now in Kubernetes format - with some additional features.
+Here is the `deployment.yaml` file for the same simpleapp, now in Kubernetes format - with some additional features.

 ```
 [kamran@kworkhorse simpleapp.demo.wbitt.com]$ cat deployment.yaml